Blinken Open Society Archives: Open Society Foundations

-Blinken OSA acts as the official archive of the Central European University and Open Society Foundations (OSF) organizations, among them the Open Society Institute Budapest, International Science Foundation, Cultural Initiative Russia, Forced Migration Project, Soros Foundation Hungary, and West Balkan Open Society Foundations.
+The Archivum acts as the official archive of the Central European University and Open Society Foundations (OSF) organizations, among them the Open Society Institute Budapest, International Science Foundation, Cultural Initiative Russia, Forced Migration Project, Soros Foundation Hungary, and West Balkan Open Society Foundations.
 Other OSF-related activities include the maintenance of the global digital repository of the network, and offering consultancy services on recordkeeping, data curation and digital preservation to all OSF entities and projects.

 Digital holdings and curated collections

 The digital repository contains, among other collections, over 117,200 items on former Eastern Bloc history from 1951 to 1994, including RFE/RL collections recently placed online as part of Europeana's Heritage of People's Europe project, funded by the European Union.

-The archive offers digital collections curated and supplemented by the Blinken OSA staff.
+The archive offers digital collections curated and supplemented by the Archivum's staff.
 Among these is the virtual exhibition 1989: Lesz-e? ("Will There be a 1989?").
 This exhibition contains almost 10.000 items (photos, videos, textual pages, audio materials) made by or connected to the year 1989, and Hungarian regime change.

 Access

-Blinken OSA promotes an open access policy and does not limit access to its collections on the basis of citizenship and profession.
+The Archivum promotes an open access policy and does not limit access to its collections on the basis of citizenship and profession.
 Its reading room, both the online and the physical, is open to all visitors.
-Blinken OSA strongly supports the use of materials through digital reproduction and offers a digitization on demand service.
+The Archivum strongly supports the use of materials through digital reproduction and offers a digitization on demand service.

 Library

-Blinken OSA’s non-circulating Library holds books and periodicals in over 40 languages covering the period 1950 to the present, which relate to its archival holdings.
+The Archivum’s non-circulating Library holds books and periodicals in over 40 languages covering the period 1950 to the present, which relate to its archival holdings.
 The Library consists mainly of the library collection of the Radio Free Europe/Radio Liberty, the Open Media Research Institute, and donations from individual and institutional partners.
 It includes publications from and about Central and Eastern Europe and the former Soviet Union, as well as books and journals from Western countries about the history, culture, and politics of the region.
 The Library also contains around 40,000 newspapers and journals on microfilm and microfiche.

 The Special Library collections include the London-based Wiener Library's Testaments to the Holocaust collections on the history of Nazism and the European Jews, the Prague Spring 1968 collection, Polish Independent Publications, US Government documents on the Soviet Union and Eastern Europe, and Radio Free Europe/Radio Liberty Publications.